2xic/optimization-playground/reinforcement-learning/dreamer/readme.md

 ### [MASTERING ATARI WITH DISCRETE WORLD MODELS](https://arxiv.org/pdf/2010.02193.pdf)

 Initial thought was that it reminded me of MuZero, but it is not actually that similar.
+Kinda a combination of VAE and MuZero.

 ## Notes
 Some key points